-- (b) A certified Assisted Self-Help Kit (ASK) declaration form "ASK: Declaration Form on Completing Annual Review & Voluntary Disclosure of Errors" (Section 3 of ASK). - (c) A Letter of Confirmation & Undertaking if you import or will import goods belonging to third parties.
-Please refer to GST F10 for the specimen. - 7.3.2 For newly incorporated business / business with change in business activity, you will have to give a projection of your trading figures and state the basis of your projection in the GST F10.
+- (b) A certified Assisted Self-Help Kit (ASK) declaration form "ASK: Declaration Form on Completing Annual Review & Voluntary Disclosure of Errors" (Section 3 of ASK). - 7.3.2 For newly incorporated business / business with change in business activity, you will have to give a projection of your trading figures and state the basis of your projection in the GST F10.
 The relevant period for calculating the value of supplies will be a 12-month projection commencing from the start of your exporting activity/change in business activity.
-A letter of guarantee may be required in this case (for more details on the letter of guarantee, please refer to Appendix D).
+A guarantee may be required in this case (for more details on the guarantee, please refer to Appendix D).
 You will also be required to submit the actual trading figures and the certified ASK declaration form subsequently by the stated due date given by the Comptroller of GST.

-For example, Company XYZ commences its import and export business activities on 1 Jan 2013.
-He applies for MES status on 15 Feb 2013.
-The relevant period for Company XYZ will be 1 Jan 2013 to 31 Dec 2013.
+For example, Company XYZ commences its import and export business activities on 1 Jan 2021.
+He applies for MES status on 15 Feb 2021.
+The relevant period for Company XYZ will be 1 Jan 2021 to 31 Dec 2021.